How to write a driver

 As the joystick is moved around, it's possible to get an I2C error if the I2C bus is accidentally short-circuited by the fingers.

 To improve responsibility, the sensor should be read at a higher frequency.
-However no printing should be done at higher frequencies to avoid logging data building up.

 Full code